theshark/theshark.github.io/about.markdown

 Akula Games is an independent game developer and creator based in Austin, TX.
 "Akula" is the romanization of <i>&#x430;&#x43A;&#x443;&#x43B;&#x430;</i>, which means "shark" in Russian.
 As the company founder is fond of sharks, Russian literature and video games, it seemed like the ideal choice in naming.

+If you are interested in the light novel series, <i>Triple Strike</i>i>, or game projects such as <i>Capybara Cafe</i> and <i>Skazka</i>, please join the mailing list below for updates and announcments!
+This mailing list is used solely for for receiving annoucements about release dates and any associated blog posts.
+Your information will not be shared with anyone for any reason.

 <p><br><br><p>

 <!-- Begin Mailchimp Signup Form -->